Action plans and action plan guides

 The Commission's Disability Action Plan Guide is intended to support business and government to develop action plans which promote more accessible and inclusive workplaces, businesses and communities.

 Access to action plans provided to the Commission

-Action Plans are made available on our online register so that organisations developing an action plan can benefit from other organisations' work and experience, and so that people with disabilities can see what an organisation has committed itself to achieving, and contribute their views on how action plans and their implementation could be improved.
+DAPs are made available on the Register so that organisations developing an action plan can benefit from other organisations’ work and experience.
+The Register also allows people with disability to see what an organisation has committed itself to achieving and contribute their views on how action plans and their implementation could be improved.